Kapendev/parin/TOUR.md

 > [!WARNING]
 > I am still working on this.

-## Getting Started

-### Hello-World

-As the first Popka game, let's show the message `Hello world!`.
-Write this inside your app.d file:
+## Your First Popka Game

+Let's get started with Popka by creating a simple game that displays the classic message "Hello world!".
+Open your app.d file and paste the following code:

 ```d
 import popka;